 In my personal life, I enjoy spending time with my husband, adult children, and pet-children, reading, hiking, gardening, watching baseball, going to concerts, and traveling.
 My family also has a cabin in the San Bernardino Mountains, which we visit often to get grounded in nature.

 I would love to hear from you and invite you to give me a call at 714-783-8500 for a free 20-minute consultation.
 I am happy to answer any questions you have about my approach and my therapy practice.

 Sherry Helgoe earned her Doctor of Psychology (Psy.D) from California Southern University and her Master of Arts Degree in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University.
 She is currently an adjunct professor at Pepperdine University’s Graduate School for Clinical Psychology and teaches both on campus in Irvine and online.
 She has received a Mindfulness-Based Stress Reduction Intensive Certificate and was trained by Drs.
-Jon Kabat-Zinn and Saki Santorelli to become a Certified Mindfulness Educator, integrating mindfulness training with stress management techniques.
-She is also a Myer-Briggs (MBTI®) Certified Practitioner who can use the assessment as a tool to make the theory of personality understandable and useful in her clients’ lives.
-Her professional experience includes working as a Member Health Educator for a major Southern California HMO teaching a psychology-based weight management 16-week series and classes on Depression Education & Prevention, Stress Management with Mindfulness-Based Stress Reduction, and How to Successfully Parent your Child/Teen.
-She worked as a Social Worker at College Psychiatric Hospital, providing treatment for inpatient adults, teenagers and their families.
-In addition, Sherry was a High School Counselor and Adjunct Professor at Santiago at Canyon Community College, teaching both Introduction to Psychology and Developmental Psychology courses.
+Jon Kabat-Zinn and Saki Santorelli to become a Certified Mindfulness Educator, integrating mindfulness training with traditional stress management techniques.
+She is also a Myer-Briggs (MBTI®) Certified Practitioner who can use this Assessment as a tool to make the theory of personality understandable and useful in her clients’ lives.
+Her professional experience includes working as a Member Health Educator for a major Southern California HMO teaching a psychology-based weight management 16-week series and classes on Depression Education & Prevention, Stress Management with Mindfulness-Based Stress Reduction, and How to Successfully Parent Your Child/Teen.
+She also has worked as a Social Worker at College Psychiatric Hospital and provided treatment for inpatient adults, teenagers and their families.
+In addition, Sherry was a High School Counselor and Adjunct Professor at Santiago Canyon College.
 Sherry is licensed in the State of California.
 License Numbers: LMFT 38590 and LPCC 1642.